Arnold Beckman: Semiconductors

 Because Shockley's aging mother lived in Palo Alto, Shockley wanted to establish the laboratory in nearby Mountain View, California.
 Frederick Terman, provost at Stanford University, offered the firm space in Stanford's new industrial park.
 The firm launched in February 1956, the same year that Shockley received the Nobel Prize in Physics along with John Bardeen and Walter Houser Brattain "for their researches on semiconductors and their discovery of the transistor effect".
 Shockley Semiconductor Laboratory was the first establishment working on silicon semiconductor devices in what came to be known as Silicon Valley.

 Shockley, however, lacked experience in business and industrial management.
 Moreover, he decided that the lab would research an invention of his own, the four-layer diode, rather than developing the diffused silicon transistor that he and Beckman had agreed upon.
 Beckman was reassured by his engineers that the scientific ideas behind Shockley's project were still sound.
 When appealed to by members of Shockley's lab, Beckman chose not to interfere with its management.
 In 1957, eight leading scientists including Gordon Moore and Robert Noyce left Shockley's group to form a competing startup, Fairchild Semiconductor, which would successfully develop silicon transistors.
 In 1960, Beckman sold the Shockley subsidiary to the Clevite Transistor Company, ending his formal association with semiconductors.
 Nonetheless, Beckman had been an essential backer of the new industry in its initial stages.

 Computers and automation

 Beckman also saw that computers and automation offered a myriad of opportunities for integration into instruments, and the development of new instruments.
 Beckman Instruments purchased Berkeley Scientific Company in the 1950s, and later developed a Systems Division within Beckman Instruments "to develop and build industrial data systems for automation".
 Berkeley developed the EASE analog computer, and by 1959 Beckman had contracts with major companies in the aerospace, space, and defense industries, including Boeing Aerospace, Lockheed Aircraft, North American Aviation, and Lear Siegler.

-The Beckman Systems Division also developed specialized computer systems to handle large volumes of telemetric radio data from satellites and unmanned spacecraft.
-These included systems to process photographs of the moon, taken by NASA's Ranger spacecraft.
+The Beckman Systems Division also developed specialized computer systems to handle large volumes of telemetric radio data from satellites and uncrewed spacecraft.
+These included systems to process photographs of the Moon, taken by NASA's Ranger spacecraft.